Extra Effort: Westby senior overcomes mother’s death, other challenges

-Westby Area High School’s Darik Moilien has been able to overcome numerous challenges, including the loss of his mother when he was very young.
+Westby Area High School’s Darik Moilien has overcome numerous challenges, including the loss of his mother when he was very young.

 His mother, Crystal, died when he was 3 years old.
 Moilien said he had “no grasp” what it was like at such a young age.
 “I knew it was tough on my dad.”